wludh/carter-blacklight/README.md

-To install
-If running into errors, you might have to:
+Prior to installing:
-Update to sierra
+* Update to sierra
-Install and/or update xcode
+* Install and/or update xcode
-Install command line tools
+* Install command line tools
-install postgres
+* install postgres

 To clone
 ```bash